-This course is divided into five units: Native American/Puritan/Age of Reason; American Romanticism and Transcendentalism; Anti-Transcendentalism and The Scarlet Letter, Realism/Regionalism/Naturalism; and Modern Short Stories.
+This course is divided into five units: American Romanticism and Transcendentalism; Anti-Transcendentalism and The Scarlet Letter, Realism/Regionalism/Naturalism; Modern Short Stories; and Poetry & Harlem Renaissance.
 In these units, students will study classic pieces of American fiction and nonfiction with the goal of improving critical analysis skills, develop reading and writing skills, and prepare for the ACT with ongoing grammar study and reading practice.
 Students will master important literary terms and concepts by studying their use in important pieces of American literature.